 We walked back to Atrani and decided spur of the moment to eat at A Paranza, which I had seen earlier that day.

 Sometimes it's hard as a traveller to just go to restaurants spur of the moment.
 We like to have things planned and researched, and know which restaurants have famous 'this' or a good version of 'that'.
 It doesn't help that I am traveling with a serious foodie companion (guess I can't put all the blame on him either).
+But Paranza looked trustworthy to me, and it was 8pm so we were starting to get hungry.

 It ended up being a fabulous place.
 We got freshly fried anchovies as a starter (a local specialty to Amalfi), along with some fried squash blossoms stuffed with cheese: